DRIVER-EU/test-bed-design/doc/design.md

 Adapters extend regular Kafka connectors with the following information, each of which is displayed in the test-bed's admin tool:
 - *Heartbeat signals:* Before you can start a Trial, every solution, simulator and tool needs to be up-and-running.
 Therefore every adapter transmits a heartbeat signal every 5 seconds to inform others it is online.
-- *Logging:* Besides being online, it is also important to know that each connected service is running as expected, so each adapter offers the option to log warnings/errors to the test-bed as well.
+- *Logging:* Besides being online, it is also important to know that each connected service is running as expected, so each adapter offers the option to log warnings/errors to the Test-bed as well.
 - *Configuration options:* The adapter can inform others to what topics it subscribes and publishes.
 In addition, this can be configured too externally.
 For example, the admin tool can configure the (potentially secret) topics an adapter must listen too.
 - *Time:* A Trial scenario typically will not run at real-time, so the adapter needs to share the fictive simulation time.
 In addition, it shares the simulation speed, as we may be running slower or faster than real-time, as well as the simulation state.